 Feeney’s latest shows enjoying huge success running full time in Las Vegas and touring the world are the “Rat Pack is Back” in its twentith year, “MJ Live” the #1 Michael Jackson show in the world.

-An avid traveler, Feeney has even taken his productions to the sky, as owner of The Flying Elvi skydiving team.
-The Flying Elvi, who were first featured in the movie “Honeymoon in Vegas,” consists of ten Elvis Presley-clad jumpers who skydive into events around the world from altitudes of 5,000 – 12,000 feet, free-falling at speeds up to 160 miles an hour.
-The act combines a spine-tingling aerial skydiving performance of smoke trails, pyrotechnic fireworks and precision maneuvers with an over-the-top entertaining stage show and has entertained audiences across the country for over 15 years.
+An avid traveler himself, Feeney’s even taken his productions to the sky, as owner of The Flying Elvi skydiving team.
+The Flying Elvi, who were first featured in the movie “Honeymoon in Vegas,” consists of ten Elvis Presley clad jumpers who skydive into events around the world from altitudes of 5,000 – 12,000 feet, free falling at speeds up to 160 miles an hour.